genealogysystems/fs-check/README.md

 # Opportunities

-## Person
-The method signature for these opportunity checks is **check(Person)**

-### missingBirth
+### missingBirth(Person)
 `person` - This opportunity will appear when there is no Birth fact or if the Birth fact has no place and date.

-### missingBirthDate
+### missingBirthDate(Person)
 `person` - This opportunity will appear when there is a Birth fact that has a place but no date.

-### missingBirthFormalDate
+### missingBirthFormalDate(Person)
 `cleanup` - This opportunity will appear when there is a Birth fact for a person with an original date but no formal date.

+### missingBirthNormalizedPlace(Person)
+`cleanup` - This opportunity will appear when there is a Birth fact for a person with an original place but no normalized place.

-### missingBirthPlace
+### missingBirthPlace(Person)
 `person` - This opportunity will appear when there is a Birth fact that has a date but no place.

-### missingBirthNormalizedPlace
+### missingBirthSource(Person, SourceRefs)
-`cleanup` - This opportunity will appear when there is a Birth fact for a person with an original place but no normalized place.
+`source` - This opportunity will appear when there is a Birth fact for a person with a place and date, and there is no sources attached to the person that are tagged "Birth".

-### missingDeath
+### missingDeath(Person)
 `person` - This opportunity will appear when there is no Death fact or if the Death fact has no place and date.

-### missingDeathDate
+### missingDeathDate(Person)
 `person` - This opportunity will appear when there is a Death fact that has a place but no date.

-### missingDeathFormalDate
+### missingDeathFormalDate(Person)
 `cleanup` - This opportunity will appear when there is a Death fact for a person with an original date but no formal date.

+### missingDeathNormalizedPlace(Person)
+`cleanup` - This opportunity will appear when there is a Death fact for a person with an original place but no normalized place.

-### missingDeathPlace
+### missingDeathPlace(Person)
 `person` - This opportunity will appear when there is a Death fact that has a date but no place.

-### missingDeathNormalizedPlace
-`cleanup` - This opportunity will appear when there is a Death fact for a person with an original place but no normalized place.

-## PersonSource
-The method signature for these opportunity checks is **check(Person, SourceRefs)**

-### missingBirthSource
-`source` - This opportunity will appear when there is a Birth fact for a person with a place and date, and there is no sources attached to the person that are tagged "Birth".

-### missingDeathSource
+### missingDeathSource(Person, SourceRefs)
 `source` - This opportunity will appear when there is a Death fact for a person with a place and date, and there is no sources attached to the person that are tagged "Death".

+### missingMarriageDate(Wife, Husband, Marriage)
+`family` - This opportunity will appear when there is a Marriage fact that has a place but no date.

+### TODO missingMarriageFormalDate(Wife, Husband, Marriage)
+`cleanup` - This opportunity will appear when there is a Marriage fact for a person with an original date but no formal date.

+### TODO missingMarriageNormalizedPlace(Wife, Husband, Marriage)
+`cleanup` - This opportunity will appear when there is a Marriage fact for a person with an original place but no normalized place.

+### TODO missingMarriagePlace(Wife, Husband, Marriage)
+`family` - This opportunity will appear when there is a Marriage fact that has a date but no place.

+### TODO missingMarriageSource(Wife, Husband, Marriage, SourceRefs)
+`source` - This opportunity will appear when there is a Marriage fact for a person with a place and date, and there is no sources attached to the person that are tagged "Marriage".

+### TODO multipleMarriageFacts(Wife, Husband, Marriage, SourceRefs)